 If your camper plans to fish for trout, they will need a rod, 6–10 hooks, split-shot sinkers, tub of worms or other bait, clear-float bobbers, and favorite lures, flies, or trolling rigs.
 Campers 16+ years old must bring a valid fishing license.

 All medications—over-the-counter, prescription, supplements—must be listed on your camper’s Health History form.
 Send enough medications to last the entire time at camp.
+Please do NOT send common over the counter medicines stocked by camp (see packing list).
+Please do NOT send optional supplements that camper does not need during camp.
+(Managing extra medication takes substantial staff time.)
 If your camper uses an inhaler or epinephrine injector (e.g., EpiPen), send 2 to camp—one for your camper to carry (we provide a fanny pack for use at camp) and one as back-up.
 Keep all medications in original packaging that identifies prescriber (if Rx), name of medication, dosage, and frequency of administration.
 In our off-the-grid location, we cannot accommodate medications that require refrigeration.

 Pack the medications in a labeled zip-lock baggie and give them to the designated staff member at the bus stop, or if you are driving your camper to camp, at the boat launch ramp area.
 Do not pack medications in camper luggage.

 - Cellphones or any electronic equipment (e.g., Kindles, iPads, laptops, iPods)

 - Knives or any other type of weapon